ch-stark/argocdpoliciesblog/blog.md

                   namespace: target

 ```
+Benefits of this approach are among others that there is no `duplication` of policies (and thus easier maintenance) as you customize specific elements of a policy over various clusters within the fleet.

 * There is the option to generate resources (e.g `Roles`, `Rolebindings`) in one or several namespaces based on namespace `names`, `labels` or `expressions`.